On Unitary Monodromy of Second-Order Ordinary Differential Equations: Background on Unitary Monodromy

 where we write $\omega_0 = 0$.
 Here, $B' = (e_3 - e_1)B + B_0$ for a fixed $B_0 = B_0(\alpha,\beta,\gamma,\delta,\eps)$.
 A full expression of $B_0$ is given in~\cite{2001math.....12179T}, for instance, but we do not make use of it here.
 The Darboux equation has the local exponents

 which can be deduced from~\eqref{eq:localexp_heun} by applying the described coordinate transform.
-Notably, all four monodromy matrices have unit determinant, so the proof of Proposition~\eqref{prop:onlyreal} cannot be applied here; indeed, we will see in Section~\eqref{sec:HeunAnalysis} that Darboux's equation satisfies~\eqref{qs:app} for a far wider range of parameters than Heun's equation.
+Notably, all four monodromy matrices have unit determinant \emph{a priori}, so the analogue of Proposition~\ref{prop:onlyreal} would not restrict us to particular parameter values; indeed, we will see in Section~\eqref{sec:HeunAnalysis} that the Darboux equation satisfies~\eqref{qs:app} for a far wider range of parameters than the Heun equation.

-The Lamé equation~\eqref{eqn:lameAlgebraic} takes on a particularly simple form in these coordinates, as $m_1$, $m_2$, and $m_3$ all vanish:
+The Lamé equation~\eqref{eq:lameAlgebraic} takes on a particularly simple form in these coordinates, as $m_1$, $m_2$, and $m_3$ all vanish:

 noting that $u(z)=y(x)$ in this case.